Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 What Is Bore-Sighting?

-It is a necessary step to save TIME, and MONEY when sighting in riflescopes and when you’re hunting on the range.
+It is a necessary step to save TIME, and MONEY when sighting in rifle scopes and when you’re hunting on the range.

-Its job is to align your rifle scope to your firearm barrel and sights by adjusting it.
 Once rifle scopes are mounted, shooters need to sight the mounted scope before the bullet takes a shot out in the field.

-TIP: Never shoot without going through the sight-in process of zeroing in on the gunsight first.
+TIP: NEVER shoot without going through the sight-in process of zeroing in on the gunsight first, unless your goal is to waste ammo.

-A laser bore-sighting device makes this aligning and zeroing step an easier sight-in process.
+A laser bore-sighting device makes this aligning and zeroing step an EASIER sight-in process.

-With this device inserted in the muzzle of the rifle, the crosshairs just have to align with the laser dot, you make some reticle adjustments up and down the scope, and it’s ready for shooting.
+With this device inserted in the muzzle of the rifle, the crosshairs just have to align with the laser dot.

 However, even after doing all of this (and even if you had a laser boresighter), your sights will never be 100 percent aligned to the bullet impact.

-Bullets, once released are flying objects.
-And environmental factors like the wind and any sort of gun movement will affect it before it reaches its target point.
+Bullets, once released are flying objects and environmental factors like the wind and any sort of gun movement will affect it before it reaches its target point.

 Why Should You Learn How to Sight a Rifle Scope Without a Laser Bore Sighter?